-For the year ended December 31, 2018 and 2017, the aggregate turnover of the Company had exceeded A\$20 million and accordingly it was not eligible for a refundable tax offset.
-The Company was however eligible for the non-refundable tax offset.
-The eligible R&D activities and expenditures are able to be claimed as part of the current year income tax computation and any amounts included as a tax asset will be subject to recognition rules under ASC 740 "Income Taxes".
+The Company has recorded research and development tax incentive income of A\$2,802,697 for the 2019 financial year.
+For the 2018 financial year, the aggregate turnover of the Company exceeded A\$20,000,000 and it was not eligible for a refundable tax offset ("research and development tax incentive income").
+The eligible R&D activities and expenditures are however able to be claimed as a non-refundable tax offset as part of the current year income tax computation and any amounts included as a tax asset will be subject to recognition rules under ASC 740 "Income Taxes".